rudderlabs/typewriter/examples/js-cdn-typescript/README.md

 ![Alt text](app.png?raw=true 'Sample Site')

+> Note: If you are building your own sample app, `@rudderstack/analytics-js` npm package must be added as a dev dependency of the package.json.

 ## Regenerate client libraries

 1. Run the command `npx rudder-typer`.
 This will generate new `index.ts` and `rudder.ts` file based on the ruddertyper.yml.